jimmyytruong/jimmyytruong.github.io/_posts/2019-11-13-Opinion-site-generator.md

 There are pros and cons to almost everything and Static site generators are no exception.
 Static Site Generators provides compiled file to the browser that cuts the loading time by a large scale.
 Since there are no backend, the site can be hosted on a CDN (Content Delievery Network).
 There are also no database, so less cost and less maintenance.
 Also, free hosting on Github is a big thumbs up!

 A static site generator can't have all the features that **dynammic sites** could have.

+What type of projects are SSG suitable for?

+Static site generators are more suitable for blogs.
+It really comes down to if dynamic content should be implemented or not.
+If so, static site generator is probably not the best solution.